fahrenfort/ADAM/ROADMAP.md

 ## Roadmap
 ###Planned features

-* better implementation of class balancing using SMOTE (Chawla, N. V., Bowyer, K. W., Hall, L. O., & Kegelmeyer, W. P. (n.d.).
-SMOTE: Synthetic Minority Over-sampling Technique.
-Journal of Artificial Intelligence Research, 16, 321–357.)
-* implement AUC (Area Under the Curve) as a dependent measure (right now we have mean accuracy, d' and hr-far, but AUC might be more sensitive).
 * update core FEM functions to have a consistent API
 * improved topomap plotting
 * FEM tutorial